ecemf/model_comparison/README.md

 # Model Comparison

 This project includes:
- - `.R\model_comparison`: a R markdown script to download data directly from the iiasa database and create a model comparison html report including all participating models of the ECEMF Working Package 1.
+ - `.R\model_comparison`: a R markdown script to download data directly from the IIASA database and create a model comparison html report including all participating models of the ECEMF Working Package 1.

+## Installation

+You can use Anaconda or Miniconda to setup up a combined R and Python environment to run the script:

+    conda env create -f environment.yaml

+Then, activate the conda environment:

+    conda activate model_comparison

+Use Rscript command to run render the R Markdown document using knitr

+    Rscript render.R

 ## How to use
  - Make sure you have R and the required libraries installed in your system.
 All packages can be installed via `install.packages`